zubyul/jonikas_for_weronika/README.md

 Martin Style data analysis: Martin suggested I drop low readcounts, then create a ratio between the control and experiment, then graph them against each other.
                            This is just me playing around with the dropped readcount data and creating various scatterplots.

 Martin style final scatterplots: This is where I try to scatterplot the ratios of the condition/control data against each other in replicate and between plate ages.
-It fails
+It fails, but I'm fairly sure it's because I did something wrong- the standardization might be a problem, or I'm dividing it in the wrong direction or something- and not because of the data, because when I was playing around with it setting it up I remember getting lines of correlation.

 HOW TO USE